jerolon/Tutoriales_Bioinfo/Tutoriales/ISHprobes.md

 export PATH=/cm/shared/apps/UCSC-executables/12may2022/blat:$PATH
 ```

-You have now created a file, say candidate_primers.tsv that has three columns, separated by TAB.
+You have now created a file, say candidate_primers.tsv that has three columns, separated by TAB: the first is the primer pair id, the .
 The sequences are invented, and the primer Ids are arbitrary:
 ```csv
 PrimerPair1  ATGCGGAGAGGATG GTGTGCTGGCGG
 ParimerPair2  GTAGCCCGTGCAC  CTGTGAGTTCTCT